MTG/essentia/doc/sphinxdoc/machine_learning.rst

 Building Essentia with TensorFlow support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Alternatively, we provide instructions to build Essentia from source and link it against the shared TensorFlow libraries.
-To avoid collisions when importing both Essentia and TensorFlow in Python, we use the shared libraries whithin the Python package of TensorFlow itself instead of linking against the official `libtensorflow <https://www.tensorflow.org/install/lang_c>`_.
+To avoid collisions when importing both Essentia and TensorFlow in Python, we use the shared libraries within the Python package of TensorFlow itself instead of linking against the official `libtensorflow <https://www.tensorflow.org/install/lang_c>`_.

 Steps: